Entanglement-enhanced quantum metrology: from standard quantum limit to Heisenberg limit: Metrologically useful entangled states and their preparation

 where $s$ equals the integer part of $N/k$ and $r=N-s k$.
 If the bound in Eq.~\eqref{ent-depth} is violated, the state should contain $(k+1)$-particle entanglement.
 When $k=N$, the QFI has an upper bound, i.e., $F_Q \le N^2$, which corresponds to the Heisenberg limit.
 The state such as GHZ state that can have the maximal QFI $F_Q=N^2$ is considered to be ideal for metrological use.
 It should be mentioned that the condition of Eq.~\eqref{QFI-SQL} is for the linear generator.
 While for nonlinear generator, the dependence of QFI on total particle number $N$ may be different.

-It should be noted, however, that not every entangled state is equally useful for quantum metrology applications~\cite{PhysRevA.82.012337}.
-While certain entangled states can provide benefits for quantum metrology, their level of usefulness may be different.
+The relation between entanglement and metrological usefulness have been theoretically studied~\cite{PhysRevA.82.012337, PhysRevLett.120.020506, PhysRevResearch.3.023101, Vitagliano2017,Ozaydin2014,Pezze2016,Li2020}.
+For example, the quantum states with positive partial transpose can be useful for quantum metrology~\cite{PhysRevLett.120.020506, PhysRevResearch.3.023101}.
+However, it should be noted that, not every entangled state is equally useful for quantum metrology applications~\cite{PhysRevA.82.012337}.
+While several entangled states can provide benefits for quantum metrology, their level of usefulness may be different.
 For instance, despite being an $N$-particle entangled state, the $W$ state has a QFI of only $3N-2$, which can only attain the SQL precision scaling when $N$ is large~\cite{Ozaydin2014,Pezze2016,Li2020}.
-Multi-particle entangled states that typically exhibit high QFI and are thus well-suited for quantum metrology include spin squeezed states, twin-Fock states, spin cat states, and etc. These types of entangled states have the potential to surpass conventional precision limits and enable entanglement-enhanced quantum metrology.
+Interestingly, some of the metrologically useless states may be activated to be useful in multicopy scenarios~\cite{PhysRevLett.125.020402,Trenyi2024}.

+In practise, multi-particle entangled states that typically exhibit high QFI and are thus well-suited for quantum metrology include spin squeezed states, twin-Fock states, spin cat states, and etc. These types of entangled states have the potential to surpass conventional precision limits and enable entanglement-enhanced quantum metrology~\cite{Geza2014J, Pezze2018_RMP}.
 Besides QFI, squeezing parameters can be used to assess the metrological usefulness of an entangled state.
 There are several different squeezing parameters for characterizing spin squeezing.
 For Gaussian entangled states, there are two commonly used squeezing parameters.
 The first squeezing parameter, proposed by Kitagawa and Ueda~\cite{Kitagawa1993}, is inspired by the concept of photon squeezing.
 The second squeezing parameter, introduced by Wineland et al.~\cite{Wineland1992}, is based on standard Ramsey spectroscopy.
 However, these two well-known metrological linear squeezing parameters can only quantify the sensitivity of Gaussian states, and they are insufficient to characterize the much wider class of highly sensitive non-Gaussian states~\cite{PRXQuantum.2.030204}.
 For non-Gaussian entangled states, a class of metrological nonlinear squeezing parameters have been introduced via optimizing measurement observables among a given set of accessible (possibly nonlinear) operators~\cite{Gessner2019}.
 These nonlinear squeezing parameters allow for the metrological characterization of non-Gaussian entangled states of both discrete and continuous variables.